LangProc/langproc-cw/docs/c_compiler.md

 The test inputs will be a set of files of increasing complexity and variety.
 The test inputs will not have syntax errors or other programming errors, so your code does not need to handle these gracefully.

-[This is the "official" C90 grammar](https://www.lysator.liu.se/c/ANSI-C-grammar-y.html), presented in the form of a Yacc parser file without any speficic actions linked to each rule.
+[This is the "official" C90 grammar](https://www.lysator.liu.se/c/ANSI-C-grammar-y.html), presented in the form of a Yacc parser file without any specific actions linked to each rule.
 There is also a [corresponding Lex lexer file](https://www.lysator.liu.se/c/ANSI-C-grammar-l.html) attached.
 You do not need to use everything that is in there, but it can help to give you an idea of the AST constructs that you need.
-If you find the grammar too complicated to understand, it is also perfectly fine to try create your own simple grammar and build upon it as you add more features.
+If you find the grammar too complicated to understand, it is also perfectly fine to create your own simple grammar and build upon it as you add more features.

 Features
 -------